microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 -   ValueStringOverride = "{progressValueString}

 Every ProgressBar component will have the binded status and value.
-Title and ValueStringOverride are not required so those constants will not be added unless the developers calls the Progress components APIs
+Title and ValueStringOverride are not required so those constants will not be added unless the developers call the ProgressBar component APIs

 -   AddTitle()
 -   AddValueStringOverride()